-Draco's hands tightened their hold on Terry's robes.
-"I want you to understand one thing," he said, tipping his head forward and pressing his lips into Terry's throat, unable to stand the sight of his face a moment longer, "what we're doing here isn't going to be romantic, and it most certainly isn't going to involve beds.
+Draco's hands tightened their hold on Terry's hair.
+"I want you to understand one thing," he said, tipping Terry's head back and pressing his lips into the newly exposed flesh, unable to stand the sight of the other boy's face a moment longer, "what we're doing here isn't going to be romantic, and it most certainly isn't going to involve beds.
 This is just sex.
 Got it?"

 "Yes," Terry purred, arching up into him.
 "Merlin, yes."

 Narcissa tore her eyes away from the fire to look at Draco, a hefty glass of brandy clutched in her thin hand.
 They were both seated in the drawing room, Lucius' empty chair like a cavern between them.
 Dark shadows shaded the angular lines of her face, making her cheeks gaunt and sallow.
 Draco stared at her, wishing he couldn't remember what she'd looked like before the war—so sharp and full of life.
 It was his father's death that had finally sent her over the edge.
 Draco hardly saw her anymore, but when he did he couldn't help but notice how skeletal her frame had gotten; how hazed her eyes had grown.

 He'd started brewing potions to help her sleep, but nothing he did could soften the screams that her nightmares brought.
 They'd finally had to turn to Dreamless Draughts, despite its addictive qualities.
 The manor had seen silent nights after that, but never peaceful ones.
 As it turned out, silence was as potent a poison as any other.